owainow/github-copilot-mcp-server-workshop/docs/linux/part-4-copilot-integration.md

 Create a sample `package.json` and ask Copilot:

 ```
 @workspace Can you check the dependencies in my package.json file for security vulnerabilities and outdated packages?
-Use the dependency_check tool.
 ```

 #### Test 3: AI Code Review